Benefits of membership

-Your College thrives because of our strong membership and we're proud to be the professional home to a combined 23,000 fellows and members.
+Your College thrives because of our strong membership and we're proud to be the professional home to a combined membership of more than 24,000 Fellows and Members.
 The College is committed to ensuring we always have the best interest of our members and your patients at the heart of everything we do.
 To make sure we can do this and work with you to shape future strategy, we are keen to involve you in our work, and provide you with opportunities to volunteer and get involved in the many roles available within the College.
 There are a variety of ways to have your say or get involved, including:

 - input to College strategy: join the College Membership Engagement Panel to share your thoughts and help shape your College and its strategy

 - council representation and voting rights: vote, apply and stand for important roles on College Council